jkerai1/WindowsHardeningScripts/README.md

 Script is not signed

 Write-Host is not applicable in intune scenario

+See article on enablign LSA protection: https://itm4n.github.io/lsass-runasppl/